Avocado/soybean unsaponifiables (ASU) for osteoarthritis

-- The primary efficacy criteria was the rate of patients taking back a NSAID and the delay before re-intake.
+- The primary efficacy criteria were the rate of patients taking back an NSAID and the delay before re-intake.

 - The number of patients who went back NSAID therapy was significantly smaller in the group treated by avocado/soybean unsaponifiables (33; 43.4%) than in the placebo group (53; 69.7%)

 - Also, beyond day 54, the time spent off NSAID therapy was shorter in the placebo group.

 - The functional index showed a significantly greater improvement in the avocado/soybean unsaponifiables group than in the placebo group.